6502ts/6502.ts/README.md

 will initialize the development environment.
 You can then do a development build of all apps with a simple `grunt`.
 Production versions can be build with `grunt build` (currently only stellerator). `grunt test` will run the testsuite.
+A web server can be fired up with `grunt serve`.

 After building, additional NodeJS applications for commandline debugging can be found in `bin`.